KunWang0129/KunWang0129.github.io/_pages/about.md

 My current research interest lies within the parallel of human and AI agents:
 - 👀 Cognition: How  humans and AI process complex environments with diverse sensory inputs.
-- 🧠 Reasoning: Problem-solving from step-by-step analysis to parallel processing.
+- 🧠 Reasoning: Problem-solving from sequential planning to parallel processing.
 - 📊 Modeling: Modeling and guiding LLM behavior via statistical methods.
 - 💡 Creativity: The synergy of human insight and algorithmic processes.